mcarrickscott/modarith/README.md

 Read comments in these files for simple build instructions.

+The Rust generated code uses wrapping arithmetic, so will panic due to integer overflow in Debug mode.
+Always run in Release mode.

 (RFC7748 describes an implementation of Diffie-Hellman key exchange on the Montgomery elliptic curves X25519 and X448.
 You can create your own Montgomery curve using the sagemath script provided in the file bowe.sage)

 # Modular arithmetic API